 Today’s post is from my new friend Melanie Hoffman, author of Pickle Me Too.
-Melanie and I met at the first of the year, when I started my 52 Weeks series.
+Melanie and I met at the first of the year, hen I started my 52 Weeks series.
 She is also one of the newest members of the Nourished Living Network and I am so excited to get to know her better.
 When I heard about her recipe for lacto-fermented Brussels sprouts, I knew I had to have her share the recipe as week 8 of my series.
 I have a batch of this working their magic right now and I can’t wait to give them a try.
 It’s a fantastic twist on your regular cabbage ferments like kimchi or sauerkraut.
 So, without further adieu, please welcome Melanie to week 8 of some bad a** bacteria!

 ~~~~~~~~~~~~~~~~~~

 Thank you, Jessica, for letting me take over your blog for the day!
-I was first introduced to Jessica when she announced her 52 Weeks of Bad A** Bacteria series and I knew I had found a friend, because I also have a fascination with fermentation.
+I was first introduced to Jessica when she announced her 52 Weeks of Bad A** Bacteria series and I knew I had found a friend because I also have a fascination with fermentation.
 My blog, Pickle Me Too, revolves mainly around cultured foods (though I don’t restrict myself to just fermentation).
 I feature a ferment each week for Ferment Friday and this is one of the recipes that I created back in December.

 At that time, I happened across a bag of organic Brussels Sprouts while on vacation (not something I normally would see in the stores back home) and knew I had to try fermenting them.
 Closely related to cabbage, they seemed a perfect vegetable to pickle.
 The best part about these, besides the awesome taste, is how cool they look in the jar.